All Programs

 2pm-3:30pm: Meditation with Jylani Ma’at

-At 12pm, the afternoon kicks off with a workshop presented by the Center For Restorative Justice Works introducing how people at an individual level can become involved in compassionate activism.
-The workshop will include an introduction to restorative justice, non-violent and healthy communication and conflict resolution, and the importance of community and relationships in the role of healing.
+At 12pm, the afternoon kicked off with a workshop presented by the Center For Restorative Justice Works introducing how people at an individual level can become involved in compassionate activism.
+The workshop included an introduction to restorative justice, non-violent and healthy communication and conflict resolution, and the importance of community and relationships in the role of healing.

-All ages are encouraged to attend this workshop.
+All ages were encouraged to attend this workshop.

-Following the workshop, at 2pm, Jylani Ma’at will lead groups in meditation.
+Following the workshop, at 2pm, Jylani Ma’at led groups in meditation.
 In Ma’at’s words, Black still*ness is an opportunity to sit in and with many B/blacknesses via an exploration of the senses.
-Ma’at will guide visitors in exercises of simple embodiment and presence toward a sense of peace and well-being.
+Ma’at guided visitors in exercises of simple embodiment and presence toward a sense of peace and well-being.

-There will be multiple meditation sessions, each limited to 10 participants.
+There were multiple meditation sessions, each limited to 10 participants.

-These workshops are free and open to the public.
-RSVPs are required.
+These workshops were free and open to the public.
+RSVPs were encouraged.

 View Event →